This blog is less about what goes in your pack and more about what pack is best when hitting the trails.

 - Is it waterproof – how well your pack and the stuff in it survives.
 It’s important to consider those times you may end up riding in inclement weather.
 A pack with a built in rain cover or a waterproof material will at least make sure your lunch stays dry even if you don’t

 - Straps – You need to be able to adjust the pack appropriately so it doesn’t shift or bounce when you ride uneven terrain.

 - Where the straps sit – If the straps aren’t sitting where they should be on your torso you can end up with them digging into you while you ride.

 - Where does the pack sit – Look for a pack that stays close to your body when you’re in the ride position.

-A fun add on that each Shred Sisters coach mentioned that I had never considered was a bungee cord for your helmet.
-It made me think of each time in the past I had desperately looked around for somewhere convenient to place my helmet when I took it off.
+A fun add-on that each Shred Sisters coach mentioned I had never considered was a bungee cord for your helmet.
+It made me think of each time I had desperately looked around for somewhere convenient to place my helmet when I took it off.

-Everyone was in agreement, a pack that is fitted to your torso provides a way more comfortable riding experience, less sweaty back, and freedom to move and also avoids the back slide off (you know when your body leans to the side and your pack goes with it).
-As a major partner and supporter of Shred Sisters Osprey has been providing our coaching team with some of the best packs for the last 3 years.
+Everyone was in agreement.
+A pack that fits your torso provides a way more comfortable riding experience, less sweaty back, and freedom to move and also avoids the back slide off (you know when your body leans to the side and your pack goes with it).
+As a major partner and supporter of Shred Sisters Osprey has been providing our coaching team with some of the best packs for the last 71 years.
 These packs are well-constructed products that breathe well and have been given rave reviews by each Shred Sisters coach.
 Shout out to Coach Audrey’s favourite the Raven 14L and the Sylva 12 that was noted as “the best pack I have ever owned” by Coach Julie.

-Osprey does a great job of providing women’s packs that best fit women’s bodies, packs that are less likely to move around on those berms and turns.
-Want to know more about what size pack you should be wearing check the Osprey video.
+Osprey does a great job of providing a women fit pack.
+The women fit packs are less likely to move around on those berms and turns.
+Want to know more about what size pack you should be wearing?
+Check out the Osprey video.